fanlumaster/MetaIMETsf/README.md

 ./linstall.ps1
 ```

-**Note**: we only use this script to install dll for tests, if we want this IME to support UWP/Metro(Windows Store Apps), we need to cd to `C:\Program Files\` and make a new directory named `DeerWritingBrush`, and move dll to that directory, and then register the dll to system.
+**Note**: we only use this script to install dll for tests, if we want this IME to support UWP/Metro(Windows Store Apps), we need to cd to `C:\Program Files\` and make a new directory named `FanImeTsf`, and move dll to that directory, and then register the dll to system.

 ### How to Uninstall